siruzhong/siru-home/content/authors/admin/_index.md

 highlight_name: true
 ---

-👋 Hi everyone, I'm siruzhong, a former Backend RD Engineer at Tencent.
+👋 Hi everyone, I'm siruzhong, a former Backend RD Engineer at **Tencent**.
 I started as a summer intern and eventually joined Tencent full-time for a year.
-During my time there, I worked on various projects related to CloudDev, EventBus, DevOps, and Engineering Efficiency, focusing on developing and optimizing cloud development tools, event-driven communication systems, and improving engineering productivity.
+During my time there, I worked on various projects related to <u>CloudDev</u>, <u>EventBus</u>, <u>DevOps</u>, and <u>Engineering Efficiency</u>, focusing on developing and optimizing cloud development tools, event-driven communication systems, and improving engineering productivity.

-💡 Currently, I'm a research assistant at the HKUST(GZ), where I explore spatiotemporal data science, artificial intelligence, intelligent transportation, and smart cities.
-It's an exciting opportunity to contribute to the advancement of knowledge in these fields.
+💡 Currently, I'm a research assistant at the **HKUST(GZ)**, supervised by [Yuxuan Liang](http://yuxuanliang.com/), where I explore Spatio-Temporal Data Science, Artificial Intelligence, Intelligent Transportation, and Smart Cities.
+Our lab is called **CityMind**, we are dedicated to shaping the future of AI/DM for Spatio-Temporal Data, and you can access it at [citymind.top](http://111.230.109.230/)!

 🤗 I'm eager to learn, grow, and share insights with all of you here.
 If you have any questions or specific topics you'd like to discuss, please feel free to reach out!